torontojs/members/README.md

 `https://members.torontojs.com/~jen`.

-These pages contains some information like a name, interests (react, typescript, etc), links and job status (seeking, it's complicated).
+These pages contains some information like a name, interests (react, typescript, etc), links and job status:

+* seeking
+* it's complicated
+* increasing shareholder value
+* standalone unit
+* airgapped (not working in tech)

 The aesthetic